bbauska/W3Cx-5of5/README.md

-They're objects that use this syntax: you use the "let" or the "var" keyword followed by the name of the object, by braces, and between braces you\'ve got some pairs: property name, columns and property value.
+They're objects that use this syntax: you use the "let" or the "var" keyword followed by the name of the object, by braces, and between braces you&apos;ve got some pairs: property name, columns and property value.

 In order to access the properties, you use the name of object: js1.
-You use the \'.\' operator followed by the name of the properties. js1.weeks will display the value of the week\'s properties for the object js1:
+You use the &apos;.&apos; operator followed by the name of the properties. js1.weeks will display the value of the week&apos;s properties for the object js1:
-\"the JavaScript 1 course lasts 5 weeks\".
-You can also access other properties like author: \"Michel Buffa\".
+&quot;the JavaScript 1 course lasts 5 weeks&quot;.
+You can also access other
+properties like author: &quot;Michel Buffa&quot;.

 ![](./images/image443.png){width="6.5in" height="3.85625in"}

-Then let\'s have a look at some arrays.
-Here, we\'ve got an array named "darkVador1asAnArray" and you can access the different elements of an array, using brackets followed by the index, "0" being the first element.
+Then let&apos;s have a look at some arrays.
+Here, we&apos;ve got an array named "darkVador1asAnArray" and you can access the different elements of an array, using brackets followed by the index, "0" being the first element.

-So "darkVador1asAnArray\[0\]" will display "villain".
+So "darkVador1asAnArray&lbrack;0&rbrack;" will display "villain".
 That is the value of the first element.
-If you look at "darkVadorAsAnObject", in that case we use the \'.\' operator and the name of the property: job.
+If you look at "darkVadorAsAnObject", in that case we use the &apos;.&apos; operator and the name of the property: job.

-If you look at the two notations, the one with the array and the one with a property name and the \'.\' operator, they look rather similar.
+If you look at the two notations, the one with the array and the one with a property name and the &apos;.&apos; operator, they look rather similar.
-And if you look at the type of the "darkVador1asAnArray" variable, it\'s an object.
+And if you look at the type of the "darkVador1asAnArray" variable, it&apos;s an object.
 In fact, objects declared with braces and pairs of property and name are very very similar to arrays because arrays are objects too.

 ![](./images/image444.png){width="6.5in" height="3.85625in"}

 If I use the name of the property with the brackets notation, look at
-that: darkVadorAsAnObject\[\], the name of the property (job) then... you\'ve got the exact same result as if you're using the \'.\' operator.
+that: darkVadorAsAnObject&lbrack;&rbrack;, the name of the property (job) then... you&apos;ve got the exact same result as if you're using the &apos;.&apos; operator.
 In JavaScript objects are arrays whose indexes are the property names.
 They are very very similar.